Coronavirus membrane protein: Viral assembly

 The primary function of the M protein is organizing assembly of new virions.
 It is involved in establishing viral shape and morphology.
 Individual M molecules interact with each other to form the viral envelope and may be able to exclude host cell proteins from the viral membrane.
 Studies of the SARS-CoV M protein suggest that M-M interactions involve both the N- and C-termini.
 Coronaviruses are moderately pleomorphic and conformational variations of M appear to be associated with virion size.

 M forms protein-protein interactions with all three other major structural proteins.
 M is necessary but not sufficient for viral assembly; M and the E protein expressed together are reportedly sufficient to form virus-like particles, though some reports vary depending on experimental conditions and the specific virus studied.
 In some reports M appears to be capable of inducing membrane curvature, though others report M alone is insufficient for this and E is required.
 Although the E protein is not necessarily essential, it appears to be required for normal viral morphology and may be responsible for establishing curvature or initiating viral budding.
 M also appears to have functional roles in the later stages of viral maturation, secretion, and budding.

 Incorporation of the spike protein (S) - which is required for assembly of infectious virions - is reported to occur though M interactions and may depend on specific conformations of M. The conserved amphipathic region C-terminal to the third transmembrane segment is important for spike interactions.
 Interactions with M appear to be required for correct subcellular localization of S at the viral budding site.
 M interacts directly with the nucleocapsid (N) protein without requiring the presence of RNA.
 This interaction appears to occur primarily through both proteins' C-termini.

 Interactions with the immune system

 The M protein in MERS-CoV, SARS-CoV, and SARS-CoV-2 has been described as an antagonist of interferon response.

 The M protein is immunogenic and has been reported to be a determinant of humoral immunity.
 Cytotoxic T cell responses to M have been described.
 Antibodies to epitopes found in the M protein have been identified in patients recovered from severe acute respiratory syndrome (SARS).

+Other recent research has identified that SAS-COV-2 membrane protein when treated on human PBMC's causes a significant increase in pro inflammatory mediators such as TNF and IL-6.
+The effects of exogenous SARS-COV-2 membrane protein challenge in mice was also studied.
+In these studies, exogenous membrane protein treated intra nasally caused a significant increase in pulmonary inflammation in mice leading to histological changes within the lungs.